tj-django/django-model-subscription/docs/source/settings.rst

 App.ready
 ~~~~~~~~~
 Use the apps.ready for more control over which subscribers needs to be registered at runtime.

+.. warning:: Ensure `SUBSCRIPTION_AUTO_DISCOVER` is set to False or omitted from the settings.

 .. code-block:: python